DanielMoscoso/100day_challenge/Readme.txt

 	-All the turtles have different speed.
 The only thing is that when 2 turtles are within a few paces of the finish line, and 2 or any combination of turtles, crosses the line, then all of them win (even though it clearly states who crosses first).
+	-Apparently this will solve it.
+(I am not completely convinced, but I do not want to run more iterations of the game)
 ===============================================================================